SyedNawkil/ManualTestingProject_1/README.md

 Check out the test cases in the test-cases/ folder.

-Test reports can be found in the test-reports/ folder.
+Test reports and Bug reports can be found in the test-reports/ folder.

-Bug reports are in the docs/bug-reports/ folder.